Stakeholder Intelligence

 Data Points to Monitor

-• Data centre development announcements and interconnection requirements
+• Data centre development announcements and construction timelines

-• Federal broadband funding announcements that may complement provincial programs
+• Federal broadband funding program announcements (ICIP replacement)

 Sources